 Some restaurants allow smoking, but they should have a sign on the door stating it

 In April 2020, a new smoking ban was introduced in Japan, which prohibits indoor smoking.
-There are some exceptions, one of which are small restaurants that were opened before the law came into effect.
+There are some exceptions, one of which is small restaurants that were opened before the law came into effect.
 But these restaurants should display a sign stating that smoking is allowed inside.

-That’s why due to the fear of miscommunication and misunderstandings a non-Japanese speaker might be turned away – it might seem rude, but in all honesty it’s just extreme perfectionism.
+That’s why due to the fear of miscommunication and misunderstandings a non-Japanese speaker might be turned away – it might seem rude, but in all honesty, it’s just extreme perfectionism.